1. HOME

 Integrated studies of various facets of Security, searching for ways to overcome conflicts which arise from between the multiple religio-normative systems

-Globalization has shaken the building blocks that have underpinned the modern world, such as human rights and democracy, borders and peoples, international law and sovereign state systems and forcing a reconfiguration of many of them.
+Globalization has shaken the building blocks that have underpinned the modern world, such as human rights and democracy, borders and peoples, international law and sovereign state systems and forced reconfigurations.
 The rise of non-Western countries and emerging technologies are also transforming the existing international order.
-The main mission for our division is to grasp those process as an issue of "global security" in the broader sense, and to consider measures to deal with it.
+The main mission of our division is to grasp those processes as issues of "global security" in a comprehensive sense, and to consider measures to deal with them.

 Religious thought, Ideology, and beyond

-Religions thought and ideology remain to be the core of identity of individuals and groups.
+Religious thoughts and ideologies remain to be the core of identities of individuals and groups.
 It took Prof. Ikeuchi for ten years, from October 2008 to September 2018 to tackle with this issue as an associate professor and PI of the Islamic Political Thought Division of RCAST.
-In 2019, Yu Koizumi, Project Research Associate (lecturer from 2022), joined the team, expanding our research area to include the Eurasian order.
+In 2019, Yu Koizumi, Project Research Associate (currently associate professor), joined the team, expanding our research area to include the Eurasian order.

 The challenge of ROLES